 Hotel Lungarno offers 65 Rooms and Suites, each an elegant blend of times past and present, furnished with antique and contemporary pieces and, as elsewhere, subtle nautical references.
-Much of the accommodation overlooks the Arno and Ponte Vecchio, while rooms at the back of the hotel have views over the Oltrarno quarter, towards the Boboli Gardens and the Basilica of Santa Maria del Santo Spirito.
+Much of the accommodation overlooks the River Arno and the Ponte Vecchio Bridge, while rooms at the back of the hotel have views over the Oltrarno quarter, towards the Boboli Gardens and the Basilica of Santa Maria del Santo Spirito.
 The most spectacular vistas are from the two-bedroom Rooftop Terrace Suite, which boasts a 360-degree panorama of Florence, though for a real flavour of this historic city, there’s the Studio Torre Suite, housed in the 12th-century Barbadori Tower, with exposed brick walls and floor-to-ceiling windows.

 FOR WEDDINGS & HONEYMOONS